Expert Insights

 Although it’s important to ensure that your facilities maintain a comfortable temperature, there’s more that goes into HVAC preparation than making sure the air conditioning system is operational.

 Now, more than ever, indoor air quality is essential.
-Air filtration and safety checks will be crucial parts of making sure your returning workforce stays healthy, in this season and beyond.
+Air filtration and safety checks will be crucial parts of making sure your workforce stays healthy, in this season and beyond.
 HVAC prep work should involve upgrading and maintaining clean-room facilities, ensuring that on-site staff are trained in the latest maintenance protocols, and testing the systems to eliminate any potential problems like stagnant water.

 Electrical Work